ritzhack/google-smart-fridge/README.md

 ### 4. Database Setup

-1. Create a MongoDB Atlas cluster
+1. Create a MySQL database named `smartfridge`
-2. Create a database named `smartfridge`
+2. Create a MongoDB database named `smartfridge`
-3. Add your connection string to the `.env` file
+3. Add your connection strings to the `.env` file
-4. The application will automatically create required collections
+4. The application will automatically create required tables and collections

 ## 🚀 Running the Application